-- Out of school suspension means that the child may not attend school for a determined amount of time.
+Out of school suspension means that the child may not attend school for a determined amount of time.
 Students are allowed to make-up tests, work, with the 1st and 2nd suspension.
-However, students with out of school suspension are allowed to make-up classwork and tests on their own initiative.
-In doing so, the student must demonstrate responsible behavior by communicating directly and respectfully with teachers to agree upon a reasonable timeline for make-up. - Parents will be informed if their child is suspended by one of the following: letter home, Skoolee or phone call. - If after numerous suspensions the child still does not improve his or her behavior, then the school will make a recommendation to the Director that the child not be allowed to register for the coming school year.
+However, students with out of school suspension are required to make-up classwork and tests on their own initiative.
+In doing so, the student must demonstrate responsible behavior by communicating directly and respectfully with teachers to agree upon a reasonable timeline for make-up.

+- Parents will be informed if their child is suspended by one of the following: letter home, Skoolee or phone call. - If after numerous suspensions the child still does not improve his or her behavior, then the school will make a recommendation to the Director that the child not be allowed to register for the coming school year whether they have been placed on contract or not.